open-webtech/owta-publications/meta/related-initiatives.md

 - 🏛️ **[Small Technology Foundation](https://small-tech.org)** – A two-person not-for-profit based in Ireland, working on building the [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/), which they describe as [Web0](https://web0.small-web.org) rather than Web3.
 They create everyday tools for everyday people, prioritizing human welfare over corporate profits.

+- 📄 **[The Internet is a Series of Webs](https://aramzs.xyz/essays/the-internet-is-a-series-of-webs/)** – An essay by Aram Zucker-Scharff that explores the concept of a decentralized internet made up of interconnected webs, promoting a vision of an open, user-centric digital ecosystem.

 - 🤝 **[verses](https://verses.xyz)** – A collective of writers, researchers, and technologists co-imagining, practicing, and building a healthier cyberspace.

 - 🤝 **[Web We Want](https://webwewant.fyi)** – A project that collects feedback about the current state of the web, aiming to identify and solve problems or deficiencies in the web platform, developer tooling, or other areas.
 They travel to conferences and meetups globally to gather insights and help shape the future of the web.